VictoriaArzu/mdc_cpp/README.md

 7. Run the program with test data for input.
 8. Correct any errors found while running the program.
 Repeat steps 5 through 8 as many times as necessary.
 9. Validate the results of the program.

+Funky way of coding C++ on Windows:

+Cant use gitbash for opening program, must use Developer Console. (use cd c:\ for highest level) When creating a new file:
+    1. Save the file as .cpp, create folder for said project/file.
+    2. Terminal in VSC -> Run Build Task
+        a.
+This creates new files to support the C++ file.
+        b.
+Must do this for every addition, removal, save, etc..
+    3. Run the program (without debugging)

+Can still use gitbash for git commands, but not opening the program